brando90/ultimate-utils/prompts/writing_ml_research/write_undergrad_ms_research_proposal.md

 Prerequisites / Preparation
 You will be expected to make direct contributions to the project.
 Need to be comfortable coding in python.
+Knowledge in Lean/Coq/Isabelle (Theorem Proving) is prefered but not required.
+Ideally, you are passionate/intensely curious about mathematics or/and the formalization/verification of mathematics or AI safety/alighment.
+Or software verification & verified program synthesis.
 ```
-into a research proposal with the given specifications, make sure it has the fields as in example 4:
+into a research proposal with the given specifications, make sure it has the fields as in example 4.
+It is ok the improve the title given the project Brando gave: